raspberrypi/noobs/sdcontent/INSTRUCTIONS-README.txt

    a.
 Windows (32GB cards and under)
       i.
 Download the SD Association's Formatting Tool from https://www.sdcard.org/downloads/formatter_4/eula_windows/ ii.
 Install and run the Formatting Tool on your machine iii.
-Set "FORMAT SIZE ADJUSTMENT" option to "ON" in the "Options" menu iv.
-Check that the SD card you inserted matches the one selected by the Tool
+Check that the SD card you inserted matches the one selected by the Tool iv.
-      v.
 Click the "Format" button
    b.
 Mac (32GB cards and under)
       i.
 Download the SD Association's Formatting Tool from https://www.sdcard.org/downloads/formatter_4/eula_mac/ ii.
 Install and run the Formatting Tool on your machine